anttoeknee/stretcharmstrong/README.md

   - *count*  : the total count of all transitions (v1.1.6)

 **on_resize** : fires when elements are resized passing data in as follows;-
   - *dimensions*  : contains the width and height of the resized elements
+  - *element_end* : the 'y' position of the bottom of the resized element(s)

   - the *this* keyword is a reference to the currently displayed element